Last Updated on

 You have a whole lot of work that needs to be done by the end of the day.
-You also need to make sure that your child is up, dressed, fed and sent to school, all on time.
-With so many things running rampant around the house, you have little patience to continually ask your kid to complete a specific task.
+You also need to make sure that your child is up, dressed, fed, and sent to school, all on time.
+With so many things running rampant around the house, you have little patience to continually ask your child to complete a specific task.

 If your child doesn’t listen to you the first time and has to be called out to multiple times, it’s time you take a look at some tips to turn that around.

 Video: 10 Easy Tips on Getting Your Kids to Listen to You

 Top 12 Ways to Get Your Child Listen to You

 If your child doesn’t listen to you, here are some tips that you can follow to turn that around to get them to listen to you and to make sure that they follow your instructions.